-This Site-Specific Environmental Assessment (SEA) has been prepared to determine whether the proposed activities outlined in the Initial Exploration Plan (EP), N-10166, initially submitted by Hess Corporation (Hess) on May 10, 2021, will significantly affect the quality of the human environment within the meaning of Section 102(2)(c) of the National Environmental Policy Act (NEPA) and therefore require an environmental impact statement (EIS) to be prepared.
-Hess' Initial EP proposes to explore for hydrocarbons by drilling and evaluating one well, Well E in Green Canyon Block 70, Lease Number OCS-G 3585, and also proposes to evaluate four alternate locations, Wells A, B, C, and D in Green Canyon Blocks 69 and 70, Lease Numbers OCS-G 35856 and OCS-G 35857, respectively in the Central Planning Area (CPA) of the Gulf of Mexico (GOM).
+This Site-Specific Environmental Assessment (SEA) has been prepared to determine whether the proposed activities outlined in the Initial Exploration Plan (EP), N-10219, initially submitted by Hess Corporation (Hess) on April 21, 2023 (Proposed Action), will significantly affect the quality of the human environment within the meaning of Section 102(2)(c) of the National Environmental Policy Act (NEPA) and therefore require an environmental impact statement (EIS) to be prepared.
+Hess's Initial EP proposes to explore for hydrocarbons by drilling and temporarily or permanently abandoning wells A, C, D, and E in Green Canyon Block 287, Lease Number OCS-G 36029 in the Central Planning Area (CPA) of the Gulf of Mexico (GOM).

-The Council on Environmental Quality (CEQ) and the United States Department of the Interior (DOI) regulations encourage the use of existing environmental analyses (i.e., tiering) to avoid unnecessary redundant analyses, reduce the size of new NEPA documents, and focus the NEPA analysis on the issues for decision at each level of environmental review (40 CFR §§ 1501.11 and 1508.1(ff); 43 CFR § 46.140).
+The Council on Environmental Quality (CEQ) and the United States Department of the Interior (DOI) regulations encourage the use of existing environmental analyses (i.e., tiering) to avoid unnecessary redundant analyses, reduce the size of new NEPA documents, and focus the NEPA analysis on the issues for decision at each level of environmental review (40 Code of Federal Regulations (CFR) §§ 1501.11 and 1508.1(ff); 43 CFR § 46.140).
 The regulations are designed to allow for the preparation of an SEA for an individual proposed action as long as any previously unanalyzed effects are not significant.
 As such, this SEA is tiered to the following Bureau of Ocean Energy Management (BOEM) NEPA and relevant documents, which evaluated the potential impacts resulting from exploration and development activities across the GOM Outer Continental Shelf (OCS):

-- Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022 Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 256, 257, 259, and 261 Final Multisale Environmental Impact Statement (2017-2022 GOM Multisale EIS) (BOEM, 2017a): - Gulf of Mexico OCS Lease Sale: Final Supplemental Environmental Impact Statement 2018 (2018 GOM Supplemental EIS) (BOEM, 2017b); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] on April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BO) (Issued by National Marine Fisheries Service [NMFS] on March 13, 2020);
+- Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022 Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 256, 257, 259, and 261 - Final Multisale Environmental Impact Statement (2017-2022 GOM Multisale EIS) (BOEM, 2017a); - Gulf of Mexico OCS Lease Sale: Final Supplemental Environmental Impact Statement 2018 (2018 GOM Supplemental EIS) (BOEM, 2017b); - Gulf of Mexico OCS Oil and Gas Lease Sales 259 and 261.
+Final Supplemental Environmental Impact Statement 2023 (2023 SEIS) (USDOI, BOEM 2023-001); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] on April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BiOp) (Issued by National Marine Fisheries Service [NMFS] on March 13, 2020);

-- Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 2021 Amended ITS) (Issued by NMFS on April 26, 2021) (NMFS, 2021a); - Gulf of Mexico Catastrophic Spill Event Analysis: High-Volume, Extended-Duration Oil Spill Resulting from Loss of Well Control on the Gulf of Mexico Outer Continental Shelf; 2nd Revision (Gulf of Mexico Catastrophic Spill Event Analysis) (BOEM, 2021a); and - Biological Environmental Background Report for the Gulf of Mexico OCS Region (BEBR) (BOEM, 2021b).
+- Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 2021 Amended ITS) (Issued by NMFS on April 26, 2021) (NMFS, 2021a); - Gulf of Mexico Catastrophic Spill Event Analysis: High-Volume, Extended-Duration Oil Spill Resulting from Loss of Well Control on the Gulf of Mexico Outer Continental Shelf; 2nd Revision (Gulf of Mexico Catastrophic Spill Event Analysis) (BOEM, 2021a); - Biological Environmental Background Report for the Gulf of Mexico OCS Region (BEBR) (BOEM, 2021b); and - Gulf of Mexico OCS Oil and Gas Leasing Greenhouse Gas Emissions and Social Cost Analysis (Technical Report BOEM 2022-056).